• Christmas Recipes

 ↓ Jump to Recipe

-With just a few pantry staples, you can make this easy homemade marinara sauce in about 30 minutes.
-Perfect over pasta, chicken, or as a base for countless meals, it’s a simple way to a delicious dinner.
-Plus, it freezes beautifully—so you’ll always have a batch ready for busy weeknights.
-Skip the jar and make your own—it’s fresher, more flavorful, and budget-friendly!
+With just a few pantry staples, you can make this easy homemade pasta sauce with tomato sauce in about 30 minutes.
+Perfect over pasta, chicken, or as a base for countless meals, it's a simple way to a delicious dinner.
+Plus, it freezes beautifully-so you'll always have a batch ready for busy weeknights.
+Skip the jar and make your own-it's fresher, more flavorful, and budget-friendly!

 Finished homemade tomato marinara in a pot with basil leaves.

 A friend recently commented that the famous Italian restaurant jarred marinara sauce her kids liked was so expensive.
-I served her some of my homemade marinara and she loved it.
+I served her some of my homemade pasta sauce with tomato sauce and she loved it.
 Plus, it can be made for less than half of the cost of the stuff she's been buying.
-Store bought sauces are fine in a pinch, but skip the jars and make your own marinara sauce.
+Store bought sauces are fine in a pinch, but skip the jars and make your own marinara sauce for great taste and savings.

 Jump to: